YunzhuLi/PyFleX/bindings/docs/docker.md

 # Using Docker for compiling PyFleX

 We provide both Dockerfile and pre-built Docker container for compiling PyFleX.
+After compilation, you will be able to use PyFleX outside docker.
 We would like to give special thanks to [Yusufma03](https://github.com/Yusufma03) for providing this solution.

 ## Prerequisite